PripyatAutomations/rustyrig-fw/src/README.txt

 Building
 --------
-	You can past CONFIG=name to pass a configuration, do NOT add the .json suffix
+	You can past CONFIG=name to pass a configuration, do NOT add the .json suffix, ex: make CONFIG=myradio world
+	This will use ./myradio.json and place build artifacts in build/myradio/

 	Edit configuration in radio.json as appropriate.
 		joe radio.json